Engineering Students at Queen's

 If you would like to request a refund, please contact the 2018 Sci Formal Finance Chair, Cameron Butler, at

-Guest ticket deposits will be purchased later in the semester, after deposit sales for Sci’ 19 have been
+Guest ticket deposits will be purchased during Week 4 through email, after deposit sales for Sci’ 19

 Any questions regarding any of this information should be directed to Cameron Butler, the 2018 Sci Formal